NVIDIAGameWorks/GeForceNOW-SDK/README.md

 ### What's New in This Release

-* The API `gfnIsRunningInCloudSecure` no longer requires elevation to call successfully
+* The API `getSessionInfo` is extended to include session ID and RTX enabled flag information
-* Updated Cloud Check Integration Guide for new API requirements
 * Bug fixes and other minor improvements

-## Developer Content Portal
+## GeForce NOW Developer Portal

-* If your organization or game isn't yet registered with NVIDIA, visit the [Developer Content Portal](https://portal-developer.nvidia.com/) to create accounts and complete game registration.
+* Please [contact us](mailto:gdp-queries@nvidia.com) to register your organization or game with the GeForce NOW Developer Portal.

 ## Development Guide